 When foreclosures rose a decade ago, and prices fell during the housing crash, homeowners found themselves in a “negative equity” situation – their homes were worth less than their mortgage amounts.
 Many just walked away from their houses which led to even more foreclosures entering the market.
 Nowadays, buyers/borrowers are in much better shape.
 However, there are signs that foreclosures are on the rise again in some areas.
 The trend is particularly visible in hurricane-hit cities.
 The difference this time is over 48% percent of homeowners have at least 50% equity in their homes, and with today’s current job and income growth, mortgage borrowers are in better position to stay current on their loans.

 Nobody really knows for sure what will happen in the future, but one thing is clear, comparing today’s market to that of the crash 10 years ago is like comparing apples to oranges; they are nothing alike.
 Even though we are seeing a few of the same trends, we now have a much healthier economy.
 Team Anderson Realty can answer any questions you may have about the housing market in your area and can analyze what your home is currently worth.
 We are members of 5 MLS services in North Carolina, so no location is out of reach for us to provide you with a market analysis of your home.
-Erica Anderson, owner and broker of Team Anderson Realty, would love to sit down with you over a free cup of coffee to see if buying or selling is the right fit for you.
+A Holly Springs Realtor, Erica Anderson, owner and broker of Team Anderson Realty, would love to sit down with you over a free cup of coffee to see if buying or selling is the right fit for you.